 Impact of the Future For Nature Award

 - Thanks to the financial support, drama education programmes informing the Weimang village about the importance of conservation were implemented.
-This has helped provide more support for the organization’s work, raise the level of understanding of what conservation is all about and empower communities to work towards changing their hunting habits.
+This has helped provide more support for the organisation’s work, raise the level of understanding of what conservation is all about and empower communities to work towards changing their hunting habits.

 - The award also provided important administrative support providing training and employment opportunities during field research – distance sampling and camera trapping has shown that the Tenkile population has increased from 100 animals in 1998 to over 300 animals in 2013.